The Best College in Every State (2026)

 Location: Anchorage, AK

-Alaska Pacific University is a small liberal arts college located in Anchorage, Alaska that emphasizes experiential and active learning.
+Alaska Pacific University (APU) is a small liberal arts college located in Anchorage, Alaska, that emphasizes experiential and active learning.
 APU was first called Alaska Methodist University (AMU) and renamed Alaska Pacific University in 1978.
-It remains a Methodist-affiliated institution and retains its commitment to its heritage of Alaska Native education while emphasizing rigorous academics and challenging field work in the arts and sciences.
+It remains a Methodist-affiliated institution and retains its commitment to its heritage of Alaska Native education, while emphasizing rigorous academics and challenging fieldwork in the arts and sciences.

-Learn more about APU and what it takes to get accepted.
+Learn more about Alaska Pacific University and what it takes to get accepted.

 3. Arizona: Arizona State University | ASU

 Arizona State University is Arizona’s flagship university.
-Its large main campus in Tempe offers an equally large selection of majors, with 400 undergraduate degree tracks to choose from.
-ASU focuses on inclusion and innovation in its programs, all the while providing a customized education through multiple campuses and online learning.
-ASU also has world-class transdisciplinary research programs as well as empowering opportunities for entrepreneurs at the Edson E+I Institute.
+Its large main campus in Tempe offers an equally large selection of majors, with over 400 undergraduate degree tracks to choose from.
+ASU focuses on inclusion and innovation in its programs, while providing a customized education across multiple campuses and online.
+ASU also has world-class transdisciplinary research programs and empowering opportunities for entrepreneurs at the Edson E+I Institute.

 Learn more about Arizona State University and what it takes to get accepted.